pypa/distlib/docs/reference.rst

    #.
 Any occurrence of ``os.sep`` is replaced with ``'--'``.
    #. ``'.cache'`` is appended.

-.. function:: get_registry_entry(specification)
+.. function:: get_export_entry(specification)

-   Return a registry entry from a specification, if it matches the expected format, or else ``None``.
+   Return a export entry from a specification, if it matches the expected format, or else ``None``.

    :param specification: A specification, as documented for the
                          :meth:`distlib.scripts.ScriptMaker.make` method.
    :type specification: str
    :returns: ``None`` if the specification didn't match the expected form
-             for an entry, or else an instance of :class:`RegistryEntry` holding information about the entry.
+             for an entry, or else an instance of :class:`ExportEntry` holding information about the entry.

 .. function:: resolve(module_name, dotted_path)